AlexCodeWarrior/Hello-World/README.md

 Hello World,

-My name is Alexander, I like program with java , c , assembly and c++.
+My name is Alexander, I like to program with java , c , assembly and c++.
 Looking forward to using Github !!